mitya33/cfimp/README.md

 npx cfimp --space:12345 -model:cities -locale:en-GB -fields:city,city[es-SP]
 ```

-Notice that, in either case, we didn't specify a locale for the first `city`; it will read from the default `locale` passed ("en-GB").

 ## Tagging items

 It's possible to tag items to (existing) tags when importing or updating items.
 There are two ways to do this.